keirbowden/sigcapapp/README.md

 The Winter 17 release of the Signature Capture package includes a lightning component action for capturing a signature.
 Read about how to set this up in the [blog post](http://bobbuzzard.blogspot.co.uk/2016/11/lightning-component-actions-with.html)
 ## Custom Lightning Component Action
 Create your own Lightning Component Action encapsulating the Signature Capture functionality - see the [blog post](https://bobbuzzard.blogspot.co.uk/2016/11/lightning-component-actions-with_10.html) and check out the example code at src/aura/SigCapApp
+## Embed in Lightning Flow
+Include a Signature Capture screen in a Lightning Flow - see the [blog post](http://bobbuzzard.blogspot.com/2018/06/adding-signature-capture-to-lightning.html) and check out the example flow at src/flows/Signature_Capture_2.flow